Sametcan99/Gold-Price-Prediction-ML-Python/README.md

 Visualized actual vs. predicted gold prices for each model to provide a qualitative assessment of predictive accuracy.

 # 📈 Key Findings & Solution
 The Random Forest Regressor emerged as the most effective model for predicting gold prices in this dataset.
 It consistently demonstrated superior prediction accuracy and lower error rates (e.g., highest R-squared, lowest MAE) compared to the other models tested.
-This detailed comparative analysis provided valuable insights into the strengths and limitations of different machine learning approaches for financial time-series prediction.
+While my model captures a significant portion of the variance, some non-linear relationships and events might not be fully accounted for.
+A very high R-squared on the testing data could potentially indicate overfitting..

 # 🛠️ Technologies & Tools
 Python: Primary programming language.